GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/logging.md

 <div class="note">

-Due to the way logging is set up, the GCP project ID and credentials defined in `application.properties` are ignored.
+Due to the way logging is set up, the Google Cloud project ID and credentials defined in `application.properties` are ignored.
 Instead, you should set the `GOOGLE_CLOUD_PROJECT` and `GOOGLE_APPLICATION_CREDENTIALS` environment variables to the project ID and credentials private key